 Add a new class for QuickBooks data access

 Create a new class named QuickBooksService.cs.
-This class is responsible for handling the connection to QuickBooks Online and retrieving customer data.
+This class provides the connection to QuickBooks Online to retrieve customer data.

 using System.Collections.Generic;